The NWT is open to leisure travel. See information on COVID-19 travel guidelines

 Northern architecture is about more than log cabins.
 Several of our towns bristle with highrise office and apartment towers.
 In Yellowknife, lofty penthouses provide stellar views of Great Slave Lake, while civil servants labour far above Franklin Avenue.
 The territory’s highpoint, however, is in Hay River, where the 17-storey Mackenzie Place tower rears up from the boreal plains.

 Northerners have the lowest rate of high blood pressure in Canada.
 Just 12.3 percent of Northwest Territories citizens suffer from hypertension, compared to 18 percent of Canadians as a whole.
 How come?
 We believe it’s our low-stress, high-fun lifestyle.
-And we’re pretty sure that you, too, will find the North a great place to relax.
+The North really is a great place to relax.